MgSheikh/Shipping-Date-in-Y-m-d-format--using-PHP/README.md

-# Calculate shipping date based on nonworking days
+# Calculate shipping date in Y-m-d format
 Imagine there is a webshop which sells some products.
 We need the code that calculates the expected shipping date when a user submits an order.
 The shop owner has decided NOT to ship on certain days of the week ($holidays variable in config.php).
 There is a cut off time for placing